 Multi User License - $2,500

 Published- Jul 2021

 Europe keeps being one among the biggest travel and hospitality markets worldwide, attracting equal numbers of leisure and business visitors.
-Approximately 400 new hotels opened in Europe in 2019, which is expected to remain at a similar level in 2020.
+Approximately 340 new hotels opened in Europe in 2020, with the number of hotel launches only expected to grow further in 2021.

 Owing to its leading role in the global tourism market, the hospitality sector is one of the key drivers of the European economy, and European tourism, both in terms of employment as well as of direct contribution to revenue generation in the economy.
 Together with tourism, the hospitality sector is the 3rd largest socio-economic activity in Europe.

 The hotel market in Europe has benefited from a prolonged economic boom in recent years.
 With developments in globalisation, digitalisation and urbanisation, however, increasing changes can be felt in the hotel industry.
 Accordingly, the hotel industry is currently facing numerous challenges with regard to customer and work behaviour, sales models and real estate.

 For example, there is an increasing trend towards people working independently of particular locations (“footloose service sector industry”) and feeling at home in many places at the same time.
 Hotels will therefore play a new role in the future – they will become people’s homes away from home.

 This means that the current trend is moving away from classic hotels and traditional hotel formats towards options that are more tailored to the needs of customers, beyond just somewhere to sleep for the night.